 Mayes received his B.A. with honors in History in 1981 and his J.D. in 1985 from the University of North Carolina at Chapel Hill.
 Mayes received an M.A. in Writing from Johns Hopkins University.

-Jeremy C. Wells is an assistant professor in the Historic Preservation Program at Roger Williams University (Bristol, Rhode Island, US) and a Fulbright scholar.
+Jeremy C. Wells is an assistant professor in the Historic Preservation Program at the University of Maryland (College Park, Maryland, US) and a Fulbright scholar.
 His research focuses on improving the practice of conservation/preservation planning and policy through a better understanding of how everyday people value, perceive, and use the historic environment.
 Wells uses social science research methodologies, such as ethnographies, survey research, phenomenology, and community-based participatory research to influence conservation practice because, fundamentally, he believes that the conservation of the historic environment is an endeavor that should benefit people.
 Wells is the co-editor (with Barry Stiefel, College of Charleston) of Preservation Education: Sharing Best Practices and Finding Common Ground (University Press of New England).
 His research has been published in the Journal of Architectural and Planning Research, Journal of Environmental Psychology, International Journal of Heritage Studies, Journal of the American Institute for Conservation, and the Association for Preservation Technology Bulletin along with numerous book chapters.
 Wells, who is currently on the board of the Environmental Design Research Association (EDRA) and chair elect, created EDRA’s Historic Environment Knowledge Network in 2008 to work with other academics and practitioners in addressing the person/place and environment/behavior aspects of heritage conservation.
 Through this network, he helped facilitate creation of the “Principles for Integrating Environmental Design and Behavior Research into Built Heritage Conservation Practice” to help guide researchers and practitioners.

 Plenary Session 2